EECS Instructional Support Group, Department of Electrical Engineering & Computer Science

 The research account is your primary account.

-EECS grad students can also request an instructional account, which uses computers, printers, email, WEB sites and software that are supported for classes.
+EECS grad students can also request an instructional account, which uses computers, printers, and software that are supported for classes.

 You may need the instructional account for software or computers that classes use.